Movatterモバイル変換

 Benoit was disqualified from the2000 King of the Ring for using a chair againstRikishi

-In early 2001, Benoit broke away from The Radicalz (who had recently reformed three months earlier) and turned face, feuding first with his former stablemates and then with Kurt Angle, whom he wrestled and lost to atWrestleMania X-Seven on April 1.[38]
-He gained some amount of revenge after beating Angle in an "Ultimate Submission" match atBacklash on April 29.
-The feud continued after Benoit stole Angle's cherishedOlympic Gold Medal.
-This culminated in a match atJudgment Day on May 20 where Angle won atwo out of three falls match with the help ofEdge and Christian.
-In response, Benoit teamed up with his former rival Jericho to defeat Edge and Christian in that night'sTag Team Turmoil match to become the number one contenders to theWWF Tag Team Championship.
+In early 2001, Benoit broke away from The Radicalz (who had recently reformed three months earlier) and turned face, feuding first with his former stablemates and then with Angle.
+Benoit lost to Angle atWrestleMania X-Seven on April 1, but defeated him in an "Ultimate Submission" match atBacklash on April 29.[46][47]
+The feud continued after Benoit stole Angle's cherishedOlympic Gold Medal,[48] with Angle defeating Benoit atJudgment Day on May 20 in atwo-out-of-three falls match with the help ofEdge and Christian.
+In response, Benoit teamed up with his former rival Jericho to defeat Edge and Christian in that night'sTag Team Turmoil match to become the number one contenders to theWWF Tag Team Championship.[49]

 Championship pursuits and reigns (2002–2003)